newlight77/bootstraps/bootstrap-nodejs.md

 Create a file named .gitignore at the root of the project

-.gitignore file include file or folder must not be published in git repository
+.gitignore file include file or folder which must not be published in git repository

 Add these line in .gitignore: